“Before menopause, women have a lower risk of heart

 Yes.
 According to the NHLBI:

-Heart Disease and Menopause“Women who go through early menopause, especially if they had a hysterectomy, are more likely to develop heart disease as women of the same age who have not yet gone through menopause”.7
+Heart Disease and Menopause“Women who experience early menopause, especially after a hysterectomy, are more likely to develop heart disease than women of the same age who have not yet experienced menopause”.7

 Heart Disease Prevention